The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Comparison of Methods for Ecological Inference

-\subparagraph{\texorpdfstring{Rosen, Jiang, King, and Tanner's \citeyearpar{rosen2001bayesian} model}{Rosen, Jiang, King, and Tanner's @rosen2001bayesian model}} To describe the model, we have to first generalize \(Y\) to be multivariate.
-Let \(M_{g1},\dots,M_{gJ}\) be the \emph{counts} of the number of individuals in each level of \(Y\), such as the number of votes for each party, in geography \(g\).
-The parameter \(\vbg\beta_g\) is now a matrix, with \(J\) rows and \(K\) columns.
-For example, \(\vbg\beta_{g,\text{dem},\text{white}}\) is the proportion of White voters in geography \(g\) who vote for the Democratic candidate. \citet{rosen2001bayesian} propose a simple count model for \(\vb M_g\): This model does not involve covariates \(Z\), and model \(\vbg\beta_g\) independent of \(\bar{\vb X}_g\), and so, like \citet{king1997solution}, relies on the CCAR assumption.
+Formally, we generalize \(Y\) to be multivariate instead of binary by letting it take on one of \(J\) levels, and let \(M_{g1},\dots,M_{gJ}\) be the counts of the number of individuals in each level of \(Y\) in geography \(g\).
+The parameter \(\vb B_g\) is now a matrix, with \(K\) rows and \(J\) columns.
+For example, \(B_{g,\text{white},\text{dem}}\) is the proportion of White voters in geography \(g\) who vote for the Democratic candidate.

-How does the move to model counts affect our argument that ecological inference should be thought of as a variant of linear regression?
-Because of the Multinomial distribution, it is not the case that the outcome counts satisfy the way that the aggregate outcome \(\bar Y\) does in King's model.
-This is because \(\vbg\beta_g\) are superpopulation parameters, which may be different from the unobserved data \(\vb B_g\), which does have to satisfy the accounting identity.
-Because \(\vbg\beta_g\) no longer is restricted to a lower-dimensional subspace, estimation becomes much easier: in principle, any values of \(\vbg\beta_g\) within bounds are possible, and the accounting identity is satisfied only in expectation.
+King's 1997 model is expressed in terms of the local finite-sample parameters \(\vb B_g\), which must strictly satisfy the accounting identity (Eq.~\ref{eq-acct-id}).
+The \emph{R×C} models take a different approach, parametrizing the model in terms of \(\vbg\beta_g\), the superpopulation counterpart to \(\vb B_g\). \textcite{rosen2001bayesian}, in the widely used \texttt{eiPack} R package, propose a simple count model for \(\vb M_g\): Because \(\vbg\beta_g\) are superpopulation parameters, which may be different from the unobserved \(\vb B_g\), they need not satisfy the accounting identity.
+This additional wiggle room aids greatly in estimation of the local parameters: the accounting identity is satisfied only in expectation.